GoldingAustin/tgql/README.md

 - [ ] Add support for fragments
 - [ ] Add support for unions
 - [ ] Add support for interfaces
-- [ ] Add support for custom scalars